Carropool - Search and Join

 #community

-People rely on and trust one another when it comes to sharing information.
-By leveraging existing networks and common interests, we can help connect parents and foster greater trust.
+Insight: people rely on and trust one another when it comes to sharing information.

 #security